RodrigoCR25/EVENFLO-project/README.md

 ° Based on a portfolio analysis for each channel, which is the ideal portfolio for launching Maternity Products on e-commerce?

 ° Is it possible to develop a promotion plan for tops sellers across channels?
+Since Machine Learning has linear regression analysis we decided to answer this question with a linear regression model to predict sales based on marketing budget for a product category on "Autoservicios" sales channel.

 ° Can we identify any trend that should be reflected on the sales plan for the first semester of 2023?